 Can I access to the personal information you hold about me?

-firstname.lastname@example.org from an email address you have used to contact us before, or call 01273 833722, and let us know what information you would like to access and why.
-We may take a few more details from you to make sure you get the right information.
-We will provide the information you have asked for, where possible, with 40 days
+Certainly!
+Please email firstname.lastname@example.org, from an email address you have used to contact us before, or call 020 7801 7000, and let them know what information you would like to access and why.
+Gamcare may take a few more details from you to verify your identity and make sure you get the right information.
+We will provide the information you have asked for, where possible, with 30 days.

 What if I don’t want you to hold my personal data?